This is part 2 of 3 of the motivation series.

 Get an accountability partner on board.
 If you know someone with the same goal, connect and do support each other.

 5. FOCUS ON THE IMPORTANT THINGS FIRST

-Once you took a nap or went for a walk & took a little time for yourself, know what you want you can start evaluating what’s really important & what you want to accomplish right now.
+Once you took a nap or went for a walk & took a little time for yourself and know what you want then you can start evaluating what’s really important & what you want to accomplish right now.

 I personally like to use the Eisenhower matrix to evaluate what’s really urgent and important right now.

-Prioritizing and moving step by step from one task to the other is the key to get things done without feeling overwhelmed.
+Prioritizing and moving step by step from one task to the other is the key to getting things done without feeling overwhelmed.

 Difference between urgency and importance: